 ME Time Optionals

 Check in to your hotel & the afternoon is yours to explore.
-At 6:00pm, meet your Tour Manager & fellow Contiki travellers for dinner.
+At 6:00pm, meet your Trip Manager & fellow Contiki travellers for dinner.

 Free time this morning in the city to grab your last dose of Swedish cool then live the high life this afternoon as we board our luxurious cruise to Helsinki.
 Kick back with a drink on the deck and watch the sun set over the Baltic Sea, check out the shops of the promenade deck or maybe try your luck at the casino tonight.